Grandson of pioneering black Minneapolis cop sues police department

 In its response, filed Monday, attorneys for the city said that McKinnies repeatedly refused to produce his driver's license and proof of insurance when asked, and that he started resisting as he was being led into the police squad.
 The city denied most of McKinnies' allegations, including that the officers used excessive force on him.

-On the night in question, McKinnies was pulled over by Reiersgord and Connor for an unspecified traffic violation in the area of N. 34th Avenue and 6th Street, his attorney said; McKinnies denied any wrongdoing and asked to speak with the officers' supervisor, to no avail.
-Shortly afterward, Spies arrived and the officers conferred with each other on how to proceed, as McKinnies dialed 911 to request a supervisor come to the scene, the suit said.
+On the night in question, McKinnies was pulled over by Reiersgord and Connor for an unspecified traffic violation in the area of N. 34th Avenue and 6th Street, his attorney said.
+McKinnies denied any wrongdoing and asked to speak with the officers' supervisor, to no avail.
+Shortly afterward, Spies arrived and the officers conferred with one another on how to proceed, as McKinnies dialed 911 to request a supervisor come to the scene, the suit said.

-The officers later ordered McKinnies out of the car and handcuffed him behind his back, the suit alleged.
+The officers later ordered McKinnies out of the car and cuffed his hands behind his back, the suit alleged.

 McKinnies was released without charges.

+"How does a person end up with a broken finger after the police officer's attempts to place them in a squad?"
+He said body camera footage of the encounter exists.

-A pretrial conference is set for Thursday in the courtroom of magistrate Judge Becky Thorson.
-When reached for comment Monday, police union president Lt.
-Bob Kroll said that he hadn't yet seen the suit and thus couldn't comment.
+A pretrial conference is set for Thursday.
+When reached for comment Monday, Lt.
+Bob Kroll, police union president, said that he hadn't seen the suit and couldn't comment.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.